 “I’m not the Asier that existed before that car accident.
 That’s the… most succinct way of putting it, I guess.”

 Alazne takes a while to mull over this information, looking at me intently as she does so.
 The longer she stares at me like that, the more I wonder what’s going on in her head.
 Is she disappointed?
-Terrified?
+Scared?
 After she shakes her head slowly, she puts the paper with the doctor’s note back into my hands and cups my face.

 “Asier, I love you for whom I know you to be.”

 Wait, it doesn’t make sense, does it?
 I told Alazne that I had been travelling throughout Europe for years.
 Those are my own memories as a ghost.
-If we ever find out more about this body’s past, it might be that there is proof that I didn’t live abroad for years.
-Thankfully the doctor’s note isn’t that clear, and only uses the term ‘memory loss’ in a general way, maybe hoping that I would eventually regain many memories.
+If we ever find out more about this body’s past, it may be that there is proof that I didn’t live abroad for years.
+Thankfully the doctor’s note is unclear, and only uses the term ‘memory loss’ in a general way, maybe hoping that I would eventually regain many memories.
 But this sudden worry is just another reminder that I have a bomb attached to my body that might go off at any time, and I fear it will get so bad that every time Alazne opens her mouth I will feel an upsurge of anxiety.